Nikon 1 V2 vs Olympus E-620

 It is notable that the E-620 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The V2 does not feature such an accessory-socket.

-Both the V2 and the E-620 have been discontinued, but can regularly be found used on eBay.
+Both the V2 and the E-620 have been discontinued, but can regularly be found used on ebay.
 The E-620 was replaced by the Olympus E-600, while the V2 was followed by the Nikon 1 V3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the V2 and E-620 can be found, respectively, in the Nikon 1 V2 Manual (free pdf) or the online Olympus E-620 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon 1 V2 and the Olympus E-620?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.